maximomacchi/maximomacchi/README.md

 ## Who Am I? 👨🏼‍💻

 #### Hi!
 My name is Max and I live in Chicago.
-I am a Software Engineer at Albert building web applications to help make financial wellness and literacy more accessible.
+I am a Software Engineer specializing on the front-end side of the stack.
+My current focus is building responsive, scalable, and secure React-based web apps.

 ## Recent Projects 🔧
 - CSV Parser